EastingAndBeasting/hanze-personal-website/README.md

 To make this a bit more interesting than just HTML/CSS, I've added npm + gulp to create a straight forward and easy to use template system.

 Source files from the src folder are compiled from html + .nunjucks templates using `gulp-nunjucks-render` and `gulp-data`.
-Afterwards they are beautified using `gulp-html-beautify` and placed in the root directory.
+Afterwards the indentions are fixed using `gulp-html-beautify` and placed in the root directory.

 # How to use
 2. Clone this repository